f5devcentral/f5-agility-labs-waf/docs/waf241/module2-positive-sec/lab1/lab1.rst

 **This concludes Lab 2**

 **This lab was designed to give you the tools and strategies for building and managing a more complex or "Day 2" WAF policy.
-You now know how to turn on and test some positive security features that greatly elevate your application security posture.**
+You now know how to turn on and test some positive security features that can be used to enhance and "elevate" your application security posture.**